CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 There are three ways you can run a shell script:
 1. As an argument to `bash`.
 If you run `bash /path/to/your/get-top-git-contributors`, your script will be run.
 2. By making the script executable.
 If you run `chmod a+x /path/to/your/get-top-git-contributors`, you can then run your script by putting its path into your terminal (e.g. by running `/path/to/your/get-top-git-contributors` or `./get-top-git-contributors` if you're in its directory).
-3. By making the script executable and putting it on your `$PATH`, and then just running it by name: `get-top-git-contributors`.
+3. By making the script executable and putting it on your `$PATH`.
+Once you have done this, you can run it by name: `get-top-git-contributors`.

 #### Make some shell scripts (20 minutes)